MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac/apac-aus-nzl-electronic-invoices.md

 ---
 title: Electronic invoicing for Australia and New Zealand
-description: This article provides information to help you get started with Electronic invoicing for Australia and New Zealand in Microsoft Dynamics 365 Finance (RCS).
+description: Learn about how to get started with Electronic invoicing for Australia and New Zealand in Microsoft Dynamics 365 Finance (RCS).
 author: ilikond
+ms.author: ikondratenko
+ms.topic: article
 ms.date: 09/01/2023
-ms.topic: article
+ms.reviewer: johnmichalak
 audience: Application User
-ms.reviewer: johnmichalak
-ms.search.region: Australia, New Zealand ms.author: ikondratenko
+ms.search.region: Australia, New Zealand ms.search.validFrom: 2023-09-01
-ms.search.validFrom: 2023-09-01
+ms.search.form:
 ms.dyn365.ops.version: AX 10.0.37
-ms.assetid:
-ms.search.form:
 ---

 # Electronic invoicing for Australia and New Zealand